Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 The purpose of this work is to consider the methods and techniques of psychological counseling.

-) describe the technique of psychological counseling;
+)describe the technique of psychological counseling;

-) reveal the main methods of psychological counseling.
+)reveal the basic methods of psychological counseling.

 The structure of the work is an introduction, two chapters, a conclusion and a list of references.